Guide to Iceland · North Atlantic · Iceland

 Do I need a 4x4 for Iceland? +

-For the Ring Road a regular car is fine in summer.
-For F-roads and the interior you need a 4x4 by law.
+For the Ring Road a regular car is enough in summer.
+For F-roads and the interior you need a 4x4 — it is legally required.
 The guide details which vehicle you need for each route.

 When can I see the northern lights? +

-From September to March, peaking in winter.
+September to March, peaking in midwinter.
 You need clear skies and darkness.
-The guide covers the best areas and apps to predict solar activity.
+The guide includes the best zones and apps to predict solar activity.

 Is Iceland very expensive? +